WVSports - WVU in the NFL: Week 9

 Quinton Spain, OG, Cincinnati Bengals: Did not play (bye week).

-Trevon Wesco, TE, New York Jets: Played 15 snaps against the New England Patriots.
+Trevon Wesco, TE, New York Jets: Placed on injured reserve with an ankle injury.

+Kevin White, WR, San Francisco 49ers: Played seven snaps against the Green Bay Packers.

 Kyzir White, LB, Los Angeles Chargers: Had three solo tackles and two assisted tackles against the Las Vegas Raiders.